 This is an example, completely fictional, designed to illustrate how a case can be made and supported.

 The Security Manager at the Venue is responsible for the security operation of three exhibition arenas.
 These are home to over 400 events a year generating approaching 1 million visitors.
-Last year The Venue had been without a security manager for six months when Ms Name was appointed and since taking up this new role has instigated a new approach to security.
+The Venue had been without a security manager for six months when in 2014 Ms Name was appointed and since taking up this new role has instigated a new approach to security.

 Her first task was to develop a security strategy.
 This involved a wide ranging review which included interviews with the heads of all the operational units.
 Many had never seriously thought about security before and they were invited to think about security in a different way.
 For example, Communications staff had not fully considered the role they had to play should an evacuation be necessary, while Human Resources had not systematically defined the key roles in the organisation, such as those working with finance, where some check on any criminal background was important.
 With Marketing initially the head was indifferent, but it transpires that he had a major problem namely the difficulty of recruiting local people to help at events because of lone working on disparate sites late at night and they felt unsafe; there had been an attack many years back.
 So we worked with marketing to specify job roles in a way that made clear their security was our priority; we involved security in a new staff induction programme; and we proactively promoted security practice to all staff.
 Recruitment is no longer a problem; we have recruited five people this year on recommendations from current staff.
 Crucially, the departmental leads are all now advocates of security.